You can refine your selection by choosing from the topic and languages lists below.

 The Director's Statement for Emergency Mobile Alert Device Standards defines desired mobile device standards for emergency alerting in New Zealand.

 A pandemic is an epidemic that becomes very widespread and affects a whole region, a continent or the world.
-An influenza pandemic is the most likely event to cause a large-scale health emergency.
 Information about pandemics is available on the Ministry of Health website.